H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 ---

-## 16.13 Sprint Validation Log — March 22–25, 2026; March 27, 2026 Follow-Up
+## 16.13 Sprint Validation Log — March 22–25, 2026; March 27, 2026; ★ March 28, 2026

-This section records the Phase 1.4 filter stability verification for the March 22–25, 2026 sprint and the March 27, 2026 ingest sprint follow-up.
+This section records the Phase 1.4 filter stability verification for the March 22–25, 2026 sprint, the March 27, 2026 ingest sprint follow-up, and the ★ March 28, 2026 security remediation sprint.

 ### Phase 1.4 Input Filter Stability — March 22–25, 2026